 A valid ticket must be produced for admission to an event.
-A valid ticket includes tickets printed by our box office for collection or sent via the post; print-at-home tickets sent by our box office via email and printed off; tickets sold and delivered by approved third-party ticket agents.
+A valid ticket includes tickets printed by our box office for collection or sent via the post; e-tickets sent by our box office via email and printed off or shown on a smart phone; tickets sold and delivered by approved third-party ticket agents.
 For the avoidance of doubt digital tickets are not valid tickets.

 Print at home tickets are not issued for standing events.

 You may be asked to provide information to verify your purchase of tickets when collecting tickets, which may include booking confirmation email, photo ID, and/or the credit or debit card, used to make the order.

 In respect of concessions, you may be asked to prove your entitlement to the concession.

 We cannot replace lost, stolen, damaged or destroyed tickets.

 Advertised start times are subject to change.
 Further, we reserve the right to alter or vary the programme or event due to circumstances beyond our control without being obliged to refund monies or exchange tickets unless the change is a material alteration.

 Reading Arts reserves the right to reseat patrons to alternative seats, or change the original ticket delivery method selected when booking without prior notice and without being liable to pay any person any compensation or damage.